 Photos/Art

-Room Magazine invites your visual/photographic work for our Science issue 49.1, edited by Chimedum Ohaegbu, Kailee Wakeman, Katie Stobbart, and Anna Lee-Popham.
+Room Magazine invites your visual/photographic work for our No Canada issue 49.3, edited by Sadie Graham, Micah Killjoy, Natalie Wee, and Vanessa Sanginiti.

 Before submitting, please read our About section to see if your work fits within Room’s mandate, then refer to the Submission Guidelines on how to format your work.
 We are an international feminist magazine, and encourage writing and art submitted from all over the world.